Eventdisplay/V2DL3-Docker-recipes/README.md

 V2DL3 is a tool to convert VERITAS data products to DL3 Fits format.
 This repository provides Docker recipes for converting Eventdisplay data files.

-The V2DL3 software is available from [here](https://github.com/VERITAS-Observatory/V2DL3) (unfortunatly private software)
+The V2DL3 software is available from [here](https://github.com/VERITAS-Observatory/V2DL3).

 ## Building